Fix: no Go 1.15 binary for darwin/arm64 on Apple M1

-Here are the solution:
+Here is the solution:

 $ GOARCH=amd64; go run golang.org/dl/go1.15@latest download